siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

     | 2012-10-07 01:32:06 | nun,stranger,spea... | 40.68520613 |  -89.60430686 |
     | 2012-08-24 05:40:12 | RETWEET,Check,vlo... |  32.9973956 |   -96.8666182 |

+    Hint: this part is similar to [Lab 6](../Lab6/CS167-Lab6.md#iv-query-the-dataframe-using-dataframe-operators-45-minutes).

 3. ***(Q1) What is the schema of the file after loading it as a Dataframe***

+    Hint: Use `tweetsDF.printSchema()`

+4. If you use `tweetsDF.show()` and `tweetsDF.printSchema()`, remove or comment them.
+Do not print the file content or schema in your final code.
+These two are just for validating your function and answer Q1.

-4. To be able to run spatial operations on this dataset, we want to combine the columns `Longitude` and `Latitude` into a single column of type `geometry`.
+5. To be able to run spatial operations on this dataset, we want to combine the columns `Longitude` and `Latitude` into a single column of type `geometry`.
 To do that, use the following code.

     ```scala
     tweetsDF.selectExpr("*", "ST_CreatePoint(Longitude, Latitude) AS geometry")
     ```

-5. Now, we will convert this new Dataframe to an RDD to use with Beast.
+6. Now, we will convert this new Dataframe to an RDD to use with Beast.

     ```scala
     val tweetsRDD = tweetsDF.selectExpr("*", "ST_CreatePoint(Longitude, Latitude) AS geometry").toSpatialRDD
     ```

-6. Next, we want to combine, i.e., join, this dataset with counties based on the location.
+7. Next, we want to combine, i.e., join, this dataset with counties based on the location.
 Let us first load the counties dataset as follows.

     ```scala
     val countiesRDD = sparkContext.shapefile("tl_2018_us_county.zip")
     ```

-7. After that, we use the spatial join operation to combine both RDDs together based on their geospatial location.
+8. After that, we use the spatial join operation to combine both RDDs together based on their geospatial location.

     ```scala
     val countyTweet: RDD[(IFeature, IFeature)] = countiesRDD.spatialJoin(tweetsRDD)
     ```

-8. Then, we will select the county name and count by name.
+9. Then, we will select the county name and count by name.

     ```scala
     val tweetsByCounty: collection.Map[String, Long] = countyTweet